Maxwell2022/mwave-price-crawler/README.md

 `npm install`

 ## Configuration
-MWave items to crawl are located in: `config.coffee`
+MWave items to crawl are located in: `source.coffee` You can setup multiple configuration if you wish

 ## How to run
 I'm using CoffeeScript so you can either install it globally: